pentandra/spec/README.md

 * [Research Cases Data Model (W3C Unofficial Draft)](playground/knowledge-design/research-cases/index.html)

-  Research Cases are a way to partition research conceptually into _cases_, each case organized around a question, or some sort of cognitive discordance.
+  Research Cases are a way to partition research conceptually into _cases_, each case organized around a question (or some other sort of cognitive discordance).
 They are designed for iterative, real-time research publication, and encourage open collaboration and discourse throughout the research process.

   We're at the early stages of creating this ontology, and it needs more thought and examples, but, in general, the idea is sane.